April 23, 2017

 Do you remember the D.Trump face on the common house spider?"
 Well, sometimes it looks like this first one.
 And sometimes like this fellow.
 The third image is probably a tiny cobweb spider.
 And certainly a male - look at those mitts (oops, I mean those pedipalps)!

 I wonder which of our 8-legged friends skinnied out of this skin.
 We have been following this tiny spider for several weeks -when it seemed to be developing markings that are more and more like the markings of one of the pirates.
 Then: probably another of those cobweb weavers.

 Here's another probable cobweb spider (its abdomen is round), but it seems to have a picture 0f a butterfly on it.
-Then a ground crab spider.
+Then a ground crab spider, or one of its close relatives.
 Then a jumping spider.

 Speaking of jumping spiders, identification can be quite tricky.
 This spider, for example, looks now like (#2) Maevia inclemens, that jumping spider that takes on different color patterns, but it could also be (#3) Pelegrina proterva.
 As you know, the angle of light can make a huge difference.
 (That's one of the things that makes macro photography both provoking and exciting.)

 Here is a nice shed spider skin.
 I wonder who it could belong to.
 Well, I looked around to see if any spiders had changed appearance, and finally found this spider.
 It is rather larger than most of the tiny spiders, and has the right looking legs.
 We can't be sure but the spider does look as if it could have appeared by chance, or it could have come from that skin, and I'm voting for the skin.